Advanced Derivative Modeling 46-915

 The goal of this course is to refresh and expand your knowledge of several important topics of the Master Program, such as Object Oriented Programming with C++, theory of pricing and hedging of derivative securities, numerical analysis and stochastic calculus.
 The course is organized around a project of design and implementation of a powerful C++ library for pricing of derivative securities.
 You will learn important principles of implementation of financial models and master algorithms of evaluation of different types of derivative securities: European, American, standard, barrier and path dependent options on stocks and interest rates.
 Prerequisite: Stochastic Calculus II, Financial Computing III 46-903.

 This course will focus on aspects of economics that can inform financial engineering, the design, valuation, and hedging of complex securities.
 We will consider the methods economists use in analyzing problems, the economic basis for evaluating risk premia, endogenous responses and the risks of over-fitting.
 We will consider information frictions, specifically adverse selection and moral hazard, and how they can distort valuations and interfere with efficient trade.
 The second half of the course will review the structure and evolution of the financial system, and sources of financial fragility.
-Prerequisites: Intro to MSCF Finance 45-785, Options 45-885, Macroeconomics for Computational Finance 45-986, Multi-Period Asset Pricing 46-941, Financial Time Series Analysis 46-929, Statistical Arbitrage 46-936.
+Prerequisites: MSCF Finance 46-972, Options 46-973, Macroeconomics for Computational Finance 46-975, Multi-Period Asset Pricing 46-941, Financial Time Series Analysis 46-929, Statistical Arbitrage 46-936.

 Optimization models play an increasingly important role in financial decisions.
 Many computational finance problems ranging from asset allocation to risk management, from option pricing to model calibration, can be efficiently solved using modern optimization techniques.
 This course covers several classes of optimization models (linear, quadratic, integer, and dynamic programming) encountered in financial contexts.
 For each model class, after a survey of the relevant theory and solution methods, we will discuss problems in mathematical finance that are amenable to that problem class.
-Representative Texts: Cornuejols and Tutuncu, "Optimization Methods in Finance."
-Grinold and Kahn, "Active Portfolio Management."
+Representative Texts: Cornuejols and Tutuncu, "Optimization Methods in Finance," Second Edition (in preparation).
+Chapters of this textbook will be distributed to students.
+Other references: Grinold and Kahn, "Active Portfolio Management."
 Campbell and Viceira, "Strategic Asset Allocation: Portfolio Choice for Long-Term Investors."
-Prerequisites: Intro to MSCF Finance 45-785, Stochastic Calculus II 46-945.
+Prerequisites: MSCF Finance 46-972, Stochastic Calculus II 46-945.

 Financial Time Series Analysis 46-929